Parable of the Sower (novel)

 Parable of the Sower is a 1993 speculative fiction novel by American writer Octavia E. Butler.
-It is a post-apocalyptic fiction novel that provides commentary on climate change and social inequality.
+It is set in a post-apocalyptic Earth heavily affected by climate change and social inequality.
 The novel follows Lauren Olamina, a young woman who can feel the pain of others and becomes displaced from her home.
-Several characters from various walks of life join her on her journey north and learn of a religion she has discovered and titled Earthseed.
-In this religion, the destiny for believers is to inhabit other planets, alongside working with the change that the earth is undergoing to survive with the reoccurring message of “God is Change”, referring to the Earth as a god.
+Several characters from various walks of life join her on her journey north and learn of a religion she has envisioned and titled Earthseed.
+The main tenets of Earthseed are that "God is Change" and believers can "shape God" through conscious effort to influence the changes around them.
+Earthseed also teaches that it is humanity's destiny to inhabit other planets and spread the "seeds" of the Earth.

-Parable of the Sower was the winner of multiple awards, including the 1994 New York Times Notable Book of the Year, and has been adapted into a concert and a graphic novel.
+Parable of the Sower was the winner of multiple awards, including the 1994 New York Times Notable Book of the Year, and has been adapted into an opera and a graphic novel.
 Parable of the Sower has influenced music and essays on social justice as well as climate change.
-In 2021, it was picked by readers of the New York Times as the top science fiction nomination for the best book of the last 125 years.
+In 2021, it was picked by readers of The New York Times as the top science fiction nomination for the best book of the last 125 years.

 Parable of the Sower is the first in an unfinished series of novels, followed by Parable of the Talents in 1998.

 Plot

 Beginning in 2024, when society in the United States has grown unstable due to climate change, growing wealth inequality, and corporate greed, Parable of the Sower takes the form of a journal kept by Lauren Oya Olamina, an African American teenager.
 Her mother abused drugs during her pregnancy and left Lauren with "hyper-empathy" or "sharing": the uncontrollable ability to feel the sensations she witnesses in others, particularly the abundant pain in her world.

-Lauren grows up in the remnants of a gated community in Robledo, California, twenty miles from Los Angeles, where she and her neighbors struggle but are separate from the abject poverty of the world outside.
+Lauren grows up in the remnants of a gated community in the fictional town of Robledo, California, twenty miles from Los Angeles, where she and her neighbors struggle but are separate from the abject poverty of the world outside.
 Outside of the community are numerous homeless and mutilated individuals who resent the community members for their relative affluence.
 Public services such as police or firefighters are untrustworthy, exploiting their positions for profit and making little effort to help.
-Lauren's father, a Baptist pastor, holds the community together through Baptist religion, mutual aid, and careful use of resources, such as making bread from acorns.
+Lauren's father, a Baptist pastor and college professor, holds the community together through Baptist religion, mutual aid, and careful use of resources, such as making bread from acorns.
 However, Lauren is increasingly certain that despite all efforts, society will continue to deteriorate and the community will no longer be safe; Lauren secretly prepares to travel north, as many do in search of rare paid jobs.
 The newly elected radical, authoritarian President Donner loosens labor protections, creating a rise in company towns owned by foreign businesses.
-Lauren privately develops her own new belief system based on the belief that "God is Change" is the only lasting truth, and that humanity, should "shape God" in order to aid themselves.
+Lauren privately develops her own new belief system based on the belief that "God is Change" is the only lasting truth, and that humanity should "shape God" in order to aid themselves.
 She comes to call this religion Earthseed.